-Grading: "P" or "F" will be recorded on the transcript for those students choosing this option.
-P includes the grades of A, B, C, and D.
+Grading: For students choosing to take courses as pass/fail, will have a "P" or "F" grade recorded on their transcripts.
+A grade of “P” includes the grades of A, B, C, and D.

-Grade Point Average (GPA): P is not counted in the grade point average.
-F is counted in the grade point average.
+Grade Point Average (GPA): A grade of “P” is not counted in your grade point average.
+A grade of “F” is counted in your grade point average.

-Credits: Students may elect one pass/fail option each term, including the summer sessions, for a total of not more than 32 credits during their college career.
-(For Fall 2020, students should refer to the Fall 2020 Pass/Fail Grade Policy.)
+Credits: Students may elect one course to take as pass/fail each term, including summer sessions, for a total of no more than 32 credits during their college career.
+(For Spring 2021, please refer to the Spring 2021 Pass/Fail Grade Policy.)

-Degree Requirement: The pass/fail option is not acceptable in the major, the minor, or any of the courses taken in fulfillment of the Core Curriculum requirements.
-(For Fall 2020, students should refer to the Fall 2020 Pass/Fail Grade Policy.)
+Degree Requirement: The pass/fail option may not be elected for any major requirement courses, minor requirement courses, or any courses taken to fulfill Core Curriculum requirements.
+(For Spring 2021, please refer to the Spring 2021 Pass/Fail Grade Policy.)

-Preprofessional Courses: Students considering the pass/fail option in their area of study or in required preprofessional courses should consult with their advisor about the effect of such grades on admission to graduate and professional schools.
+Preprofessional Courses: Students considering the pass/fail option in their area of study or in required preprofessional courses should consult with their advisor about the impact of P/F grades on admission to graduate and professional schools.

-Academic Probation: Students currently on Academic Probation should be aware that a grade of P will automatically lead to Continued Probation for the following semester.
+Academic Probation: For students currently on Academic Probation, a grade of “P” will automatically lead to Continued Probation for the following semester.

-Full-time Status: Students are expected to maintain a full-time program (minimum 12 credits) and are unable to reduce their program to part-time status if enrolled full-time at the beginning of the semester.
+Full-time Status: Students are expected to maintain a full-time program (minimum 12 credits) and will not be able to reduce their program to part-time status if they are enrolled in a full-time program at the start of the semester.

-Grading: Students will receive a "W" grade on the transcript for the course(s) withdrawn.
+Grading: Students will receive a "W" grade on their transcript for withdrawn course(s).

 Grading Option FAQs